 Commonly known as the V&A, this museum houses exhibits of art, design and performance.
 Highlights include the jewellery quarter where you can marvel at the sight of Queen Victoria’s sapphire and diamond coronet.

 The museum usually hosts events on the last Friday night of each month (except May and December) such as DJ performances and screenings.
-Due to the current circumstances, the event calendar may vary.
-Please see the museum’s website for up to date information.
+Please see the museum’s website for more date information.

 Natural History Museum evening access